Elon Musk has lost his lawsuit against Sam Altman and OpenAI

 Key Takeaways

-• Judge Yvonne Gonzalez Rogers said she was prepared to dismiss the case herself, citing substantial evidence supporting the jury’s finding.
+• Judge Yvonne Gonzalez Rogers noted she was prepared to dismiss the case outright, citing substantial evidence supporting the jury’s finding.

-• Musk’s lead counsel Marc Toberoff responded to the verdict with one word: “Appeal.”
+• Musk’s counsel Marc Toberoff responded with one word: “Appeal.”

 Hacker News Comment Review

-• Legal commenters argue the statute of limitations ruling likely hinged on the 2019 Microsoft deal being materially similar to the 2023 deal Musk centered his case on – he was on notice years earlier.
+• Legal commenters explained the verdict likely hinged on the 2019 and 2021 Microsoft deals being seen as sufficiently similar to the 2023 deal Musk centered his suit on, meaning he was on notice far earlier than he claimed.

 Notable Comments